How many sessions for laser hair removal?

 Laser hair removal can take time, but it’s worth it

-Laser hair removal is more like a marathon than a sprint.
+Laser hair removal is more like a marathon than a sprint when compared with other hair removal methods.
 It takes time and treatments can’t be rushed.
 If treatments are cut short and not enough energy is used your results will suffer.
-Without doubt laser hair removal is worth all the time and effort needed.
+Without doubt, laser hair removal is worth all the time and effort needed.
 You will start to see a reduction from your very first treatment.
-And after every session you will see hair reduce.
+And after every session you will see hair reduce taking you one step closer to smooth skin.
 Issues like shaving rash, ingrown hairs and irritation will also improve quickly.
 Leaving you with smooth, soft skin.

 Get started with us today

 Our dedicated hair removal experts only perform laser hair removal.
 Therapists are fully trained to use the full range of settings on our lasers.
 We have used Cynosure lasers for the last 10+ years and know exactly what’s needed to get results.
-Contact us today to book a free consultation and patch test.
+Contact us today to book a free consultation and patch test in Dublin or Drogheda.